-Stock-Based Compensation - Certain employees, officers, directors and consultants of the Company participate in various long-term incentive plans that provide for granting stock options and restricted stock awards.
+Stock-Based Compensation - Certain employees, officers, directors, and consultants of the Company participate in various long-term incentive plans that provide for granting stock options, restricted stock awards, restricted stock units, stock bonus awards and performance-based awards.
 Stock options generally vest in equal increments over a two- to four-year period and expire on the tenth anniversary following the date of grant.
+Performance-based stock options vest once the applicable performance condition is satisfied.
 Restricted stock awards generally vest 100% at the grant date.

-The Company recognizes stock-based compensation for equity awards granted to employees, officers, and directors as compensation and benefits expense on the condensed consolidated statements of operation.
+The Company recognizes stock-based compensation for equity awards granted to employees, officers, directors and consultants as compensation and benefits expense in the condensed consolidated statements of operations.
 The fair value of stock options is estimated using a Black-Scholes valuation model on the date of grant.
 The fair value of restricted stock awards is equal to the closing price of the Company's stock on the date of grant.
 Stock-based compensation is recognized over the requisite service period of the individual awards, which generally equals the vesting period.
+For performance-based stock options, compensation is recognized once the applicable performance condition is satisfied.

-The Company recognizes stock-based compensation for equity awards granted to consultants as selling, general and administrative expense on the condensed consolidated statements of operations.
+The Company recognizes stock-based compensation for equity awards granted to consultants as selling, general and administrative expense in the condensed consolidated statements of operations.

 The fair value of stock options is estimated using a Black-Scholes valuation model on the date of grant and unvested awards are revalued at each reporting period.
 The fair value of restricted stock awards is equal to the closing price of the Company's stock on the date of grant multiplied by the number of shares awarded.
 Stock-based compensation is recognized over the requisite service period of the individual awards, which generally equals the vesting period.

-Inventory - Inventory is stated at lower of cost or market, with cost being determined on average cost basis.
-There was no reserve for obsolete inventory as of June 30, 2016 or December 31, 2015.
-As of June 30, 2016, the Company had \$7,587,136 of inventory in Germany and the Netherlands.
+Inventory - Inventory is stated at lower of cost or net realizable value, with cost being determined on an average cost basis.
+As of March 31, 2017, the Company had \$680,515 of inventory in Germany and The Netherlands.